-The blue spruce is a unique tree because in addition to the beautiful and succulent needles it has a sky blue color.
-Such a combination is rare even for conifers.
+The blue spruce is a unique tree because it has a sky-blue color in addition to the beautiful needles.
+Such a combination is rare, even for conifers.

-To make the Blue Spruce grow faster, give it at least 8 hours of direct sunlight per day.
+QUICK ANSWER: Give it at least 8 hours of direct sunlight daily to make the Blue Spruce grow faster.
 Fertilize it with multipurpose fertilizer once a year and mulch the root zone with compost.
-Also, water Blue Spruce in dry weather and keep it healthy.
+Also, water Blue Spruce in dry weather to keep it healthy.

 Provide plenty of sunlight

 To achieve the maximum growth rate of the Blue Spruce, you need to provide it with as much sunlight as possible.
-It is a sun-loving tree and can tolerate any number of hours of sunlight.
+It is a sun-loving tree that can tolerate any hours of direct sun.

-If your spruce gets less than 8 hours of direct light then you shouldn’t expect a fast growth rate.
-To remedy the situation, you need to make room around the tree at least 10 feet away.
+You shouldn’t expect a fast growth rate if your spruce gets less than 8 hours of direct light.
+To remedy the situation, you must make room around the tree at least 10 feet away.
 Remove or replant trees that grow too close to the blue spruce.

 Fertilize Blue spruce

-The granular fertilizer should be applied once a year in early spring.
+The slow-release fertilizer should be applied once a year in early spring.
 The next application should be after 12 months.
 Stick to the amount of fertilizer recommended by the manufacturer on the label.

 Water with enough water

-This is a recommendation you should follow for 1 to 3 years after planting.
-Once the tree takes root it will be able to get water on its own.
+You should follow this recommendation for 1 to 3 years after planting.
+Once the tree takes root, it can get water on its own.
 The only exception will be extreme drought.
 In that case, watering is also necessary.

 Mulch with organic material

 The advantage of mulch is that the soil dries out slowly.
-Also, the soil heats up less in the summer heat and the tree is more comfortable at this time.
-It is much harder for weeds to germinate through a layer of mulch and it will make garden maintenance much easier for you.
+Also, the soil heats up less in the summer heat, and the tree is more comfortable at this time.

 Pine bark, wood chips, or compost work very well.
 However, compost also has nutrients, so it is an excellent organic fertilizer.
 Only use quality compost from a supplier that has positive reviews.